seanf316/PC-Haven/README.md

 - As a User I would like the ability to search for a product so that to see if the site sells it [#28](https://github.com/seanf316/PC-Haven/issues/27)
 - As a User I would like to view a page containing the search results from my Product search so that so that I can find my prefered Product or see similar Products [#29](https://github.com/seanf316/PC-Haven/issues/28)
 - As a User I would like a page that displays All Products the site offers so that I can browse and find products that I may want to purchase [#30](https://github.com/seanf316/PC-Haven/issues/29)
-- As a User I would like the ability to sort products so that I can identity the best priced/rated Products the site offers [#31](https://github.com/seanf316/PC-Haven/issues/30)
+- As a User I would like the ability to sort products so that I can identity the best priced Products the site offers [#31](https://github.com/seanf316/PC-Haven/issues/30)
 - As a Developer I can allow the functionality to edit Products by staff members so that they can reduce/increase prices, change product descriptions/images etc [#32](https://github.com/seanf316/PC-Haven/issues/31)
 - As a Developer I can add functionality for staff members to delete Products so that if they do not sell or there is problems with the Product it can be removed from the storefront [#33](https://github.com/seanf316/PC-Haven/issues/32)
 - As a User I would like to view the details of any Product so that I can see if the Product has the required specifications that I need/want [#34](https://github.com/seanf316/PC-Haven/issues/33)